fij/btup/README.md

 ### (F) Acknowledgements

-I would like to thank Tamas Vicsek and Marton Sebok for teaching me in the topics of this course.
+Regarding the topic of this course, I would like to thank Tamas Vicsek and Marton Sebok for teaching me.